erikaulin/docker-sparkling-water/README.md

 ```
 ./start-worker.sh
 ```
 You can run multiple workers.
-Every worker would be able to find master by it's container name "spark_master".
+Every worker would be able to find master by it's container name "spark-master".

 To run spark shell against this cluster execute: